Extraltodeus/J-Wash/README.md

 The tokens related to the column hovered can be seen in the upper part.

-Here, the levels of activation for the token " messing" while the token " sat" was generated:
+Here, the levels of activation for the token " messing" while the token " sat" was generated (my mouse was on this column when I did the capture):

 ![Graphs view](assets/animation1.gif)